budulinek/arduino-altherma-controller/README.md

 * **Value**.
 Parameter value, the number of bytes differs for various packet types.
 See PACKET_PARAM_VAL_SIZE in advanced settings for the correct number of bytes.
 Value is also **<ins>in little endian format</ins>**!

 **P1P2 Packets**.
 Counters for packets read from the P1/P2 bus or written to the P1/P2 bus, counters for various read and write errors.
 If any of the counters rolls over the unsigned long maximum (4,294,967,295), all counters will reset to 0.
-* **Read OK**.
+* **Bus Read OK**.
 Number of packets read from the P1/P2 bus, without errors.
 Not all of them are sent via UDP (see the **Packet Filter** settings).
 Packets are read from the P1/P2 bus (and sent via UDP) even if the controller is not connected to the P1/P2 bus.
-* **Write OK**.
+* **Bus Write OK**.
 Number of packets written to the P1/P2 bus.
-Includes both packets written automatically by the controller (requests for the counters packets), write commands from the web interface (**Write Packet**) and write commands received via UDP.
+Includes both packets written automatically by the controller (requests for the counters packets), write commands from the web interface and write commands received via UDP.
 Writing to the P1/P2 bus is only possible if the controller is connected to the P1/P2 bus (to the main Daikin controller).
+* **EEPROM Write Quota Reached**.
+Daily EEPROM Write Quota (configured in **P1P2 Settings**) was reached.
+The command (received via UDP or from the web interface) was dropped.
+* **Write Queue Full**.
+Internal queue (circular buffer) for commands is full.
+The command (received via UDP or from the web interface) was dropped.
+* **Write Command Invalid**.
+Command received via UDP or from the web interface was invalid, it was dropped.
+Possible reasons:
+  - Packet type (first byte) is not supported (PACKET_PARAM_VAL_SIZE in advanced settings is set to zero).
+  - Incorrect packet length.
+Command should have 1 byte for type, 2 bytes for parameter number and the correct numer of bytes for the parameter value (see PACKET_PARAM_VAL_SIZE in advanced settings).

 * **Parity Read Error**.
 * **Too Long Read Error**.
 Packet received is longer than the read buffer.
 * **Start Bit Write Error**.
 Start bit error during write.